 GNOME Files Alternatives for Linux

 There are many alternatives to GNOME Files for Linux if you are looking for a replacement.
 The best Linux alternative is Double Commander, which is both free and Open Source.
 If that doesn't suit you, our users have ranked more than 50 alternatives to GNOME Files and many of them are available for Linux so hopefully you can find a suitable replacement.
-Other interesting Linux alternatives to GNOME Files are Dolphin File Manager, Midnight Commander, Thunar and Nemo.
+Other interesting Linux alternatives to GNOME Files are Spacedrive, Dolphin File Manager, Thunar and Midnight Commander.

-GNOME Files alternatives are mainly File Managers but may also be FTP Clients or File Renamers.
-Filter by these if you want a narrower list of alternatives or looking for a specific functionality of GNOME Files.Double Commander is a cross-platform open source file manager with two panels side by side.
-It is inspired by Total Commander and features some new ideas.
+GNOME Files alternatives are mainly File Managers but may also be File Search Utilities or FTP Clients.
+Filter by these or use the filter bar below if you want a narrower list of alternatives or looking for a specific functionality of GNOME Files.- File Manager

 - Free • Open Source